Vick rallies Eagles for late 24-23 win over Ravens

 PHILADELPHIA (AP) — Michael Vick and the Philadelphia Eagles followed a similar script for another comeback win.

 Vick scored on a 1-yard TD run with 1:55 left, helping the Philadelphia Eagles overcome a slew of turnovers to beat the Baltimore Ravens 24-23 on Sunday.

 Rookie kicker Justin Tucker made field goals of 56, 51 and 48 yards for the Ravens, but Joe Flacco couldn't get Baltimore (1-1) in his range in the final minute.

 Flacco overthrew Ray Rice on fourth-and-1 from the Ravens 46, and the Eagles ran out the clock.

 Vick threw four interceptions at Cleveland last week, but rallied the Eagles (2-0) to a 17-16 win.

 He did it again, though the replacement officials almost made a costly mistake.

 Down 23-17, the Eagles started at their 20 with 4:43 left.
 Vick threw passes of 24 and 13 yards to Brent Celek.
 A 19-yard pass to Clay Harbor coupled with a roughing-the-passer penalty put the ball at the 3.

-Vick then threw incomplete as he was being hit by Haloti Ngata, but the play was ruled a fumble and it was recovered by the Ravens.
-A replay overturned the call and Vick scored on the next play.
+Vick then threw incomplete as he was being hit by Haloti Ngata, but the play was ruled a fumble.
+It was recovered by the Ravens, but replay overturned the call and Vick scored on the next play.

 Vick finished 23 of 32 for 371 yards with one touchdown and two interceptions.
 Celek had eight catches for 157 yards and DeSean Jackson had seven receptions for 114 yards.